The Inheritance Clause

 She’d left me a romance bookstore.

 I made a noise that sounded like a laugh and a small scream at the same time.
 All Romance?
 Really?
-The irony of it all.
+The irony.

 “Okay,” I said to the empty shop.
 “Okay.
 Sure.
 Fine.”